Commit-Boost/commit-boost-client/docs/docs/get_started/configuration.md

 - Changes related to listening hosts and ports will not been applied, as it requires the server to be restarted.
 - If running in Docker containers, changes in `volumes` will not be applied, as it requires the container to be recreated.
 Be careful if changing a path to a local file as it may not be accessible from the container.
 - Custom PBS modules may override the default behaviour of the hot reload feature to parse extra configuration fields.
 Check the [examples](https://github.com/Commit-Boost/commit-boost-client/blob/main/examples/status_api/src/main.rs) for more details.
+- In case the reload fails (most likely because of some misconfigured option), the server will return a 500 error and the previous configuration will be kept.